Sanyyouisf/SOLID/README.md

 ### ` S ` : single- responsibility principle (SRP).
 - A class should have one and only one reason to change.
+- a class should only have one job.

 ### ` O ` : open-closed principle (OSP).
 - Software entities like classes, modules or functions should be open for extension but closed for modification.